Insider Trading Policy

 - Certain proposed acquisitions, dispositions or joint ventures;

-- The acquisition or loss of a significant contract or substantial change in a customer relationship;
+- Gain or loss of a significant customer or supplier;

 - Dividend actions and stock splits;